Canop/miaou/plugins/README.md

 ## Server Side Operation

 Most server side operations of a plugins are exported functions called by Miaou's core.
-Those functions have conventionnal names (see the "server side hooks" chapter), which avoids the task of registering them: the core calls the function if it is found in the plugin, doesn't call anything in the contrary.
+Those functions have conventionnal names (see the "server side hooks" chapter), which avoids the task of registering them: the core calls the function if it is found in the plugin, doesn't call anything otherwise.

 Exemples of those functions are